supertokens/supertokens-core/README.md

 **For more information, please visit our [GitHub wiki section](https://github.com/supertokens/supertokens-core/wiki/SuperTokens-Architecture).**

+## ☕ Why Java?
+- ✅ Whilst running Java can seem difficult, we provide the JDK along with the binary / docker image when distributing it.
+This makes running SuperTokens just like running any other http microservice.
+- ✅ Java has a very mature ecosystem.
+This implies that third party libraries have been battled tested.
+- ✅ Java's strong type system ensures fewer bugs and easier maintainability.
+This is especially important when many people are expected to work on the same project.
+- ✅ Our team is most comfortable with Java and hiring for great Java developers is relatively easy as well.

 ## 🔥 SuperTokens vs others
 Please find a detailed comparison chart [on our website](https://supertokens.io/pricing#comparison-chart)

-## ☕ Why Java?
-- Java has a very mature ecosystem.
-This implies that third party libraries have been battled tested since a very long time.
-This adds an additional security benefit.
-- Java's strong type system ensures fewer bugs and easier maintainability.
-This is especially important when many people are expected to work on the same project.
-- Ability to dynamically load JARs allows us to distribute only the right database plugin, minimising the final Docker image size.

 ## 🛠️ Building from source
 Please see our [wiki](https://github.com/supertokens/supertokens-core/wiki/Building-from-source) for instructions.